altayaydemir/altay-dot-wtf/data/notes/joe-armstrong-error-handling.md

 Log it to a stable storage and crash immediately.

-However, crashing will result end of losing everything for single threaded languages.
+Crashing will result end of losing everything for single threaded languages.
 Talks about concurrent programming.

 #### Where do errors come from?